glassroom/heinsen_routing/README.md

 You should see two notebooks that replicate the results in our paper.
 Open and run them.

+## Notes

-Please note: tested only on Ubuntu Linux 18.04 with Python 3.6+.
+We have tested our code only on Ubuntu Linux 18.04 with Python 3.6+.

 ## Citing